bganguly/CarND-Traffic-Signs-P2/writeup_template.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+This is the required README.
+All code cells mentioned here are in the IPython notebook located in [Traffic_Signs_Recognition.ipynb](https://github.com/bganguly/CarND-Traffic-Signs-P2/blob/master/Traffic_Signs_Recognition.ipynb).
+For brevity, i will just refer to the IPython notebook as simply 'notebook'

 ###Data Set Summary & Exploration

 ####1.
 Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-The code for this step is contained in the second code cell of the IPython notebook.
+The code for this step is contained in the code cells 3,4 and 5 of the  notebook.

+Cell 3 loads the train/test pickle files and makes appropriate train/test features/labels available to the rest of the notebook.
+Cell 4 than further one-hot encodes the train/test labels and makes those  available to the rest of the notebook.
+Cell 5 does the actual statistical aggregate reporting.
-I used the pandas library to calculate summary statistics of the traffic signs data set:
+Here is a summary of the data set.

-* The size of training set is ?
-* The size of test set is ?
-* The shape of a traffic sign image is ?
-* The number of unique classes/labels in the data set is ?
+![alt text][image1]

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the code cell 6 of the  notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

-![alt text][image1]
+![alt text][image2]

 ###Design and Test a Model Architecture